 A single MySQL Enterprise Service Manager, which collates information from the agents and provides the user interface to the collected data.

-The information collected by the agent about each MySQL server you are monitoring is sent to the MySQL Enterprise Service Manager.
+The information collected by the agent about each MySQL server and host you are monitoring is sent to the MySQL Enterprise Service Manager.
 This server collates all of the information from the agents.
 As it collates the information sent by the agents, the MySQL Enterprise Service Manager continually tests the collected data, comparing the status of the server to reasonable values.
 When thresholds are reached, the server can trigger an event (including an alarm and notification) to highlight a potential issue, such as low memory, high CPU usage, or more complex conditions such insufficient buffer sizes and status information.
 We call each test, with its associated threshold value, a rule.

-These rules, and the alarms and notifications, are each known as a MySQL Enterprise Advisor.
+These rules, and the alarms and notifications, are each known as a MySQL Enterprise Advisors.
 Advisors form a critical part of the MySQL Enterprise Service Manager, as they provide warning information and troubleshooting advice about potential problems.